-Hence, planning is the important and primary function of management, on which attention should be paid, on priority.
+Hence, planning is the important and primary function of management, to which attention should be paid, on priority.

 According to these principles of planning, plans should be flexible.
 Flexibility means to change according to need.

-So, planning should be such which may be changed and revised, according to the circumstances.
-This principle is used for long-term plannings.
+So, planning should be such that it may be changed and revised, according to the circumstances.
+This principle is used for long-term planning.

 This principle determines the ‘Time period‘ of planning.

-According to this principle the planning, the planning should necessarily be at least we for that period, which is required for fulfilling commitments made with its employees, suppliers, debtors, and the consumers, etc.
+According to this principle the planning, the planning should necessarily be at least we for that period, which is required for fulfilling commitments made with its employees, suppliers, debtors, consumers, etc.

 This principle explains the fact that planning is a pervasive activity, which is required at all levels of business management.